KingDuckZ/dindexer/README.md

 5. Make queries to find on which disc you stored your data - this part is still being worked on, but you can imagine something like `dindexer query portugal.jpg` returning "Disc 24 - pictures and stuff"
 6. Go to where you dump - er... store your physical discs (the drawer in your desk, a box, the other room), find the disc you marked as "Disc 24", pop it in your cd-reader and voilà, here's where your portugal.jpg was!

-**NOTE:** as dindexer is still being heavily developed, any of those steps can change in the future.
+**WARNING:** as dindexer is still being heavily developed, any of those steps can change in the future.
 I have a few ideas on how to make this program more convenient to use, but this will require some work.
 Contributions are welcome.

 ###  Configuration  ###
 As dindexer needs to write data to a PostgreSQL database, you need to configure access to it.
 Create a ~/.config/dindexer.yml file with the settings to connect to your database.
 For example: